 When you start optimizing your CTAs, there are two parts to look at – the wording itself, and the graphical presentation of the CTA.

 1. CTA copy optimization

-In general, pointed CTA copy that instructs a visitor to take a specific action outperforms generalized CTA copy.
+In general, a pointed CTA copy that instructs a visitor to take a specific action outperforms a generalized CTA copy.